-Apple’s iPad became thinner and more powerful than ever last year with the iPad Air.
-This year, the iconic tablet is expected to go Pro.
+Apple’s iPad became thinner and more powerful than ever with the iPad Air series, but the iconic tablet is expected to go Pro.
 The purported iPad Pro is the next evolution of Apple’s long-running slate, one that could serve as a laptop replacement with a larger screen, beefier processor and attachable keyboard.
-From dual operating systems to an iPhone 5s-style Touch ID button, here are some of the more noteworthy rumors surrounding the iPad Pro.
+From dual operating systems to a Touch ID button, here are some of the more noteworthy rumors surrounding the iPad Pro.

 If the iPad is going to replace your MacBook, it needs to get bigger.
 That’s exactly what might happen this year, as several rumors are pointing to a 12.9-inch display, which would be even larger than the Samsung Galaxy Note Pro’s 12.2-inch screen.